 Well sorry to just now answer your question but I have been battling MS and Narcolepsy myself.
 Honestly it is just a matter of people that are not afraid of death or when they finally get to what is referred to as the acceptance stage and they see death is inevitable.
 However, my personal opinion, I have noticed that people who have a strong religious lifestyle, regardless of the religion, seem to deal with death in a more positive way, therefore, their families seem to cope with the passing with more ease.
 Also children for some reason are so resilient and seem to cope with inevitable death with a better perception than most adults.
 Hope this answers your question.

-Do people ever ask you to keep your meter off in exchange for a cheaper fare?No we did not keep pets.
+Do the kids treat you with the same amount of respect as other authority figures at school?No we did not keep pets.
 However, there is a place locally called Therapy Dogs and they will visit if you call.
 And yes I have heard it and I do believe it.
 I have had multiple patients with pets and I do believe they sense death.
 Also some pets I have noticed are very saddened with the passing of a patient and will not leave the bedside until the funeral home picks the patient up.
 I had one young man and he had a giant dog. the dog had laid in the floor in the patient's room for two days until he passed.
 Last time I spoke to the patient's mother the dog spent and spends alot of time in the patient's room.
 Animals have a very keen sense of illness and dying before most humand.
 Howver usually a hospice nurse in trained to somewhat predict the death as well but the animals are normally very aware.

 I am so sorry for this delay.
 I have been dealing with MS. You may not even need an answer to this question.
 As crazy as it sounds this varies for each patient.
 Just as we are all born differently, some easy births, some difficult, some come into the world screaming, some never cry, we also die uniquely.
 For instance, in this case, pending this person has no fluids, as you stated, no feedings running, and not even minimal sips of fluids, normally they survive up to two weeks or so.
 Without any type fluids, food, etc normally death will occur within 72 hours.
 However, in my experiences with hundreds and hundreds of patients, it depends.
 It depends on the persons will to live, like a mother having fear of leaving her children.
 A father not wanting to leave his children but much more not wanting to leave behind the wife who never worked and stayed home rearing the family.
 Mothers of small children seem to fight death to a point that has amazed me and it goes way beyond any type of education and experience I have ever recieved.
 Also people with very stubborn personalities and very strong willed people tend to survive longer.
 So sorry for the delay hope this helps.